AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 *©2023 Axis Communications AB.
 AXIS COMMUNICATIONS, AXIS, ARTPEC and VAPIX are registered trademarks of Axis AB in various jurisdictions.
 All other trademarks are the property of their respective owners.*

-# Hard hat detection using Axis Object Analytics and AWS Rekognition
+# Hard hat detection using AXIS Object Analytics and AWS Rekognition

 ## Table of contents